c3lang/c3docs-old/docs/ideas.md

 ## Allow narrowing conversions for floats

 Narrowing conversions for double -> float are common and might not be sufficiently important to do explicitly.

-## Tests built in

-Unit tests built in as an integral part of the language like D.

 ## Attribute to ensure alignment